obsidiansystems/obelisk/lib/route/docs/introduction.md

   FrontendRoute_User -> PathSegment "user" unsafeShowEncoder
 ```

-Update our `case` expression and replace the typed hole with this `Encoder` and save the file.
-The
+Once you've updated our `case` expression to replace the typed hole with this `Encoder`, save the
-`ob run` will update and tell us the next step.
+file.
+The `ob run` output will update and tell us the next step.

 It should be a rare event that you will need to write your own `Encoder` function like
 `unwrappedEncoder` directly.
 The provided `Encoder`s in `Obelisk.Route` are designed to be composed